derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

     }
     ...
     ```
 1. C# version?
 What would need to be ported to make the most minimal implementation work in Unity?
+    - Atom, Observable, Reaction, Action (more?)
     - Thinking solely in the context or 2+ GameObjects each observing a store value (DataManager) where any store value change is automatically reflected in each GameObject.
 Maybe a first class hook into `Update()`?
 Custom `ObservableUpdate`?
 1. In *Watching the Events Go By* there's a comment about how a dev can tap into MobX's internal event system to fine-tune expensive or otherwise control specific observables.
 Any common concrete examples of when this is useful?